chrisl8/AdventOfCode2016/README.md

-# AdventOfCode2016
+# Advent of Code 2016

-My entries for 2016 Advent of Code using JavaScript in Node.js
+These are my programs in JavaScript using node.js to solve the 2016 [Advent of Code](http://adventofcode.com/) puzzles.